-The Investigation
+11. The Investigation

-- 7.24 When a complaint is referred to the Student Resolution Service for action, an Investigating Officer (IO) will be appointed to investigate the complaint.
-A SLO will be assigned to the Responding Student.
-The IO will keep the SLO's updated as to progress. - 7.25 The IO has the power to carry out the investigation as they deem appropriate, including interviewing the Reporting and Responding Students and any other witnesses and collecting any available evidence.
-Communications regarding the investigation with both parties will be conducted through their respective SLOs.
-Consideration will be given to the appropriate timing and method of communication, in particular in relation to examination dates. - 7.26 On receipt of the Complaint Form from the Reporting Student or other evidence of misconduct, the IO shall inform the Responding Student of the allegations. - 7.27 The IO shall give the Responding Student the opportunity to respond to the allegations.
-This response may be in writing or the IO shall meet with the Responding Student and take a written statement. - 7.28 When the IO is satisfied that sufficient evidence has been obtained to determine the facts of the allegations, the IO shall prepare a report containing all of the available evidence and summarising the facts and the potential misconduct under Annex 1. - 7.29 The IO will deliver this report to the Vice-Chancellor for consideration.
-The Responding Student will receive a copy of the report before it is sent to the Vice-Chancellor and have the opportunity to highlight any information they consider to be inaccurate.
+- 11.1.
+Any action taken under these procedures will be concluded as quickly as possible and normally within 90 days from the start of the investigation.
+This time frame would normally exclude any time taken by a criminal investigation or prosecution. - 11.2.
+When a formal report is referred to the SRS for action, an Investigating Officer (IO) will be appointed to investigate the report.
+The IO will keep the SLOs updated as to progress. - 11.3.
+The IO has the power to carry out the investigation as they deem appropriate, including interviewing the Reporting Party and Responding Student, any other witnesses and collecting any available evidence.
+Consideration will be given to the appropriate timing and method of communication, in particular in relation to examination dates. - 11.4.
+On receipt of the formal report from the Reporting Party or other evidence of misconduct, the IO shall inform the Responding Student of the allegations. - 11.5.
+The IO shall give the Responding Student the opportunity to respond to the allegations.
+This response may be in writing and/or the IO may meet with the Responding Student. - 11.6.
+When the IO is satisfied that sufficient evidence has been obtained, the IO shall prepare a report containing all of the available evidence and summarising the facts and the potential misconduct under Annex 1 and giving their view as to whether or not there is a case to answer.

+11.7.
+The IO will deliver this report to the Disciplinary Decision-Maker for consideration.

-Summary stage - consideration by the Vice-Chancellor
+12. Summary stage - Consideration by the Disciplinary Decision-Maker